prestasicode/Learn-Python-from-Zero/README.md

 # Learn Python from Zero

-Python codes suitable for beginner to start learn code python programming language
+Python codes that suitable for beginner to start learn code python programming language